siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 }.
 $$

-So a one-channel treatment captures only half the first-order transverse interaction of a null Maxwell probe.
+So a one-channel treatment captures only half the leading weak-field transverse interaction of a null Maxwell probe.

 Within the stated interaction class, this is the structural origin of the familiar factor of two:

 - a scalar or one-channel model sees only one half,
 - a null electromagnetic probe carries two equal stress channels,
-- any admissible first-order interaction must act on both.
+- any admissible leading weak-field interaction term must act on both.

 ## 215.3 Why Raw Vacuum Superposition Is Not Yet the Full Derivation